polpielladev/polpiella.dev/src/pages/a-menu-bar-only-macos-app-using-appkit.md

 }
 ```

-Let's break down the code and understand what's happening:
+Let's break down the code to understand what's going on:
 1. Create a `NSMenuItem` to allow users to toggle the mute state.
-2. Add an action to trigger whenever the menu item is pressed.
+2. Add an action that will be triggered every time the `NSMenuItem` is pressed.
-3. Create a `NSMenu` which will hold the toggle mute menu item and any other functionality that is added in the future.
+3. Create a `NSMenu` which will hold the toggle mute `NSMenuItem` and any other items that are added in the future.
 4. Set the newly created `NSMenu` as the status bar item's menu.
-5.
+5. Change the `NSStatusItem` button's image based on the mute state of the application.

-And finally, running the app again now shows the menu when the menu bar item is pressed and the icon dynamically changes when the menu item is pressed.
+And finally, running the app again now shows a view when the menu bar item is pressed and the icon dynamically changes when the `NSMenuItem` within it is tapped on.

 <Video src='/assets/posts/a-menu-bar-only-macos-app-using-appkit/toggle-mute.mp4' />

 ## More to come...
-In future articles, I will share how I set up a floating window to convey some extra information, dynamically update and show content based on keyboard shortcuts and many others...
+In future articles, I will share how I set up a floating window to convey extra information, dynamically update and show content based on keyboard shortcuts and even show the Core Audio implementation to mute and unmute all input devices...